EmpanS/Project-Sudoku/README.md

 # Project-Sudoku
-This was a hobby project were I built a python-program that takes an image of an unfinished Sudoku board as input and returns the solution in a numpy array.
+This was a hobby project where I built a python-program that takes an image of an unfinished Sudoku board as input and returns the solution in a numpy array.

 Using prebuilt functions from OpenCV (Open Computer Vision Library) and CNNs in the Keras API together with my own algorithms, an image of a Sudoku board transforms from just pixel values to a numpy array with integers, which then enables a solution to be found using a Brute Force-algorithm.
 ## How to run the program